 This doesn’t have to be complicated.

 Start by thinking about the knowledge and skills a new hire will need to be successful in their role.
-This can include technical knowledge, process knowledge, product knowledge, and professional expectations.
+Foundational knowledge in technical onboarding programs fall under four pillars: technical knowledge, process knowledge, product knowledge, and professional expectations.

 Within each of those four categories, there’s going to be information, documentation, and knowledge, as well as skills and behaviors.

-By simply considering what information is essential ahead of time, managers can start to build their go-to onboarding kit far in advance of a new hire’s arrival.
+By simply considering what information is essential ahead of time, managers can start to build their go-to onboarding plan far in advance of a new hire’s arrival.

 There will always be some parts of onboarding that must wait until a new hire arrives for work.
-But whether you’re onboarding 1 or 50 new employees at once, getting some of the materials organized in advance can make the process more efficient and less stressful for you and the new cohort.
+But whether you’re onboarding 1 or 50 new employees at once, getting your plan built in advance can make the process more efficient and less stressful for you and the new cohort.